Sitka Logo

 Sitka LogoSitka Logo PNG

 Although the Sitka logo doesn’t contain obvious images, it is still associated with hunting gear produced by the American company.
 The geometric abstraction creates a sense of lightness and movement.
-These qualities are linked to the comfort necessary for those who spend a lot of time outdoors in the wild.
+These qualities are linked to the comfort necessary for those who spend much time outdoors in the wild.

 Sitka: Brand overview